 So for several reasons it's important to keep your data clean and tidy.

-For Cosmos DB however, there is since 2018 already this little known feature called TTL - Time To Live.
+For Cosmos DB however, there since 2018 is already this rather unknown feature called TTL - Time To Live.
 It allows you to assign an expiration timestamp to a document, after which it will be removed by the Cosmos DB engine.
-The good thing here is it doesn't cost you anything, as the cleanup of expired documents is handled by left over capacity on your Cosmos DB.
-This does mean the documents might not deleted immediately after expiration, so this might not be suitable for legal purposes when a direct delete is required.
-Although the expired documents might not be immediately deleted, they are flagged so they won't be part of a query result.
+The nice thing here is it doesn't cost you anything, as the cleanup of expired documents is handled by left over capacity on your Cosmos DB instance.
+This does mean the documents might not be deleted instantly after expiration, so this is not suitable for purposes where a direct delete is required.
+Although the expired documents might not be immediately deleted, they are flagged as expired so they won't show up in query results.

 Configure TTL on Container level

-When you have played with Cosmos DB, you probably have seen the TTL settings page before.
+When you have played with Cosmos DB before, you probably have seen the TTL settings page.

 There are three options regarding TTL:

-- On (no default) -> feature is enabled, but no expiration is set by default
+• On (no default) -> feature is enabled, but is set by default to no expiration

-- On -> feature is enabled, and you need to specify the time to live in seconds
+• On -> feature is enabled, and you need to specify a time to live in seconds

-When you select ‘On’, a textbox is displayed to key in the expiration in seconds.
+When you select the bottom option ‘On’, a textbox is displayed to key in the expiration in seconds.

-The minimum is 1 second, the maximum is the int32 max value, which is the equivalent of 68 years.
-In the screenshot it's set to 10 seconds, which means any document you create in this container will become invisible after after 10 seconds and eventually will be removed.
-Although it's a nice feature, it seems like an all-or-nothing approach which is not very suitable document maintenance.
+The minimum is 1 second, the maximum is the INT32 max value, which is equivalent to 68 years.
+In the screenshot it's set to 10 seconds, which means any document you create in this container will become invisible after after 10 seconds and soon after be removed.
+Although it's a nice feature, it is an all-or-nothing approach which is not very suitable document maintenance.

 Configure TTL on Document level

 The TTL feature really becomes valuable when you can set it per document.
-In that way each document in the container can have it's own expiration value, allowing cleanup of documents which were created but no longer needed.
-GDPR is an example where this can be used for, although it is a legal purpose it still might be suitable as you have 30 days between data delete request and when the data needs to be gone.
+In that way each document in the container can have it's own expiration value.
+GDPR is an example where this can be used for, as you have 30 days between data delete request and when the data needs to be gone.

-If you want to benefit from document level TTL, you need to do two things:
+If you want to benefit from document level TTL, you need to do only two things:

-- add the ‘ttl’ field to your document
+1. add a field named ttl to your document

-Obviously you need to have that defined in the entity model, so the ‘ttl’ field will end up in the document.
+In code you'll use an entity or domain model where you need to have this ttl field, so it will end up in the document.
 Not only to be able to set TTL, but also to be able to update or disable it after the document has been created.
 After all, if you set the ttl field to value 1000, you can change that value while the document hasn't expired and even disable the TTL by setting the value to -1.

 /// <summary>